DarkRelicz/earthbuddy/README.md

 2. cd to /extension
 3. Run npm install to install node_modules folder
 4. Run`npm run build` to build the extension
-5. /dist folder should be updated
+5. At this point, you should see /dist folder been updated

 ## Usage